subramanyampv/kamino/README.md

 Some details:

-- .NET Framework 4.6.2
+- .NET Core 2
 - NUnit and Moq for the test project
-- Configuration for Travis, AppVeyor, Coveralls, docfx
+- Configuration for Travis

 ## Contributing